 - (Draft preprint) Chau Tran, Kaylea Champion, Andrea Forte, Benjamin Mako Hill, Rachel Greenstadt. (in press) Are anonymity-seekers just like everybody else?
 An analysis of contributions to Wikipedia from Tor.
 IEEE Security & Privacy.

-- (coming soon) McDonald, Nora, and Andrea Forte.
+- (PDF) McDonald, Nora, and Andrea Forte.
 (2020) The Politics of Privacy Theories: Moving from Norms to Vulnerabilities.
 Proceedings of the ACM SIGCHI Conference on Human Factors in Computing Systems (CHI 2020).
 Honolulu, Hawaii.

 - (PDF) Champion, Kaylea, Nora McDonald, Stephanie Bankes, Joseph Zhang, Rachel Greenstadt, Andrea Forte, and Benjamin Mako Hill.
 (2019) A Forensic Qualitative Analysis of Contributions to Wikipedia from Anonymity-Seeking Users.
 Proceedings of the ACM: Human-Computer Interaction (PACM: HCI).
 CSCW.

 - (PDF) McDonald, Nora, Benjamin Mako Hill, Rachel Greenstadt, and Andrea Forte.
 (2019).
 Privacy, Anonymity, and Perceived Risk in Open Collaboration: A Study of Service Providers.
 Proceedings of the ACM SIGCHI Conference on Human Factors in Computing Systems (CHI '19).
 Glasgow, UK.